QB64-Phoenix-Edition/InForm-PE/docs/HSet.md

 # HSet Library

-The `HSet` library provides a generic hash set implementation for QB64-PE.
+The `HSet` library provides a generic hash set implementation.
 It supports storing various data types and automatically resizes itself as needed.

 ## Usage